Kids Plaza Osaka: A Hands-on Museum and Indoor Playground

 What is Kids Plaza Osaka?

 Kids Plaza Osaka is a museum for preschool and elementary-aged children that introduces them to science, culture, society, and technology.
-True to their motto, “learning by doing”, it is filled with three floors of activities for kids and very kind (mostly elderly) staff who are more than happy to help and encourage kids to try.
+This museum has almost three decades of history in Osaka and true to their motto, “learning by doing”, it is filled with three floors of activities for kids and very kind (mostly elderly) staff who are more than happy to help and encourage kids to try.

-This place is especially perfect for days when you want to escape the rain or heat as it’s completely indoors.
+This indoor playground is especially perfect for days when you want to escape the rain or heat as it’s completely indoors.
 It seems like the employees also speak English, which is immensely helpful if you don’t know Japanese.

-After you arrive and pay for your ticket at the automatic ticket booth, I recommend starting off by heading straight to the fifth floor and then working your way down.
+After you arrive and pay for your ticket at the automatic ticket booth, I recommend starting off by heading straight to the fifth floor using the elevator and then working your way down.

 Discovery Floor (Fifth Floor):